khakhalin/notes/03_Classification.md

 # 1NN and KNN
 Simplest archetypical approach: **Nearest Neighbor**.
 Just pick the closest training case.
 This is an example of a **lazy** approach: instead of generating estimations upfront (that would be called **eager**), we only generate them at retrieval.
 A better. and more practical, approach: **K nearest neighbors** (aka KNN).

 While KNN is lazy, for analysis purposes we can calculate predictions on a grid, and thus identify borders between areas "assigned" to different categories.
 For k=1 (simple Nearest Neighbor) we get a Voronoi tesselation between all training points (disconnected and jaggedy, as each point gets its own area).
 Which presents a case of extreme overfitting: all training data is correctly classified, but it looks scary.
 Higher k: smoother areas, making k a **hyperparameter**.
 But the **effective number of parameters** for KNN is higher (about N/k), as data points themselves serve as parameters.

+KNN can be used for numerical predictions as well (beyond simple classification); just use the average of y-values for nearest k x-points (in fact, that's how ESL introduces it).

 **Can we use quadratic loss function for KNN?** No, coz it would go to 0 for k=1, so hyperparameter search would always recommend overfitting.
 We should use **Max Likelihood** instead: Say, you have data X and a qualitative output G with values g_k denoting several different classes.
 We can have P(G=g_k|X=x) = P_k(θ,X), and try to maximize ∏P for a given data.
 It's the same as maximising L = ∑log P(θ , g_i , x_i) in the space of θ.

-KNN can be used for numerical predictions as well (beyond simple classification); just use the average of y-values for nearest k x-points (in fact, that's how ESL introduces it).

 How to find optimal k?
 We'll need a training and a testing set, then try different values of k, and find the point when the test error (or some other measure) is lowest for test data (ESL Fig 2.4).

+> OK, there's something I don't understand here.
+If we introduce training and testing sets, why cannot we use quadratic loss?
+For a smooth enough underlying function, k=1 (overfitting) would almost certainly lead to higher L2 loss than a more decent "averaging" k.
+Right?
+Please check. #todo

-KNN is an archetype for many fancy methods.
-For example, if instead of "nearest" δi that are all or none we'll use fuzzy weights that are larger when you are close to each data w(distance), it's the same as just regressing on distance, which is a type of a **kernel method**.
-If we want some dimensions of X matter differently than others, we can use non-round kernels. **Local regression** is also similar in spirit (sorta a combinatino of linear regression and the idea of contextual locality).
-DL networks also imitate something like that by mixing and mashing linear transformations.
+KNN is an basic archetype for a whole family of fancy "local" methods.
+For example, if instead of "nearest" δi that are all or none we use fuzzy weights that are larger when you are close to each data w = K(distance), it's the same as just regressing on distance, which is a type of a **kernel method**.
+If we want some dimensions of X matter differently than others, we can use non-round kernels. **Local regression** is also similar in spirit (sorta a combination of linear regression and the idea of contextual locality).
+DL networks with RELU also imitate something like that by having different subnetworks effectively enabled for different inputs (depending on which neurons inactivate) _(is it true?)_.

 # Model assessement
 **Model accuracy**: The most primitive measure = number of true statements / total number of statements.
 Obvious dependency on class balance (famous example, a statement of "today is not Christmas" has an accuracy of 99.7%).
-But may work for toy examples with very carefully balanced classes (like [[mnist]] mnist).
+But may work for toy examples with carefully balanced classes (like [[mnist]] for example).

 **Precision and recall**: Let's concentrate on detection only (positive predictions only).
 We want something that is proportinal to true positives (TP), but what to put in the denominator?
 Two options: